CyprianESPI/odin-battleship/README.md

 ### Features

-- Do not allow ships to be diagonally adjacent
 - Improve AI to target adjacent to shipHit
-- Allow to move ships around
+- Allow to move ships around (move left/right move up/down) with clicks?

 ## Webpack for web